Stomper10/CheXpert/README.md

 This repository aims to reproduce and improve CheXpert [paper](https://arxiv.org/pdf/1901.07031.pdf)'s results using the PyTorch library.
 For the baseline, I tried to use the same model(DenseNet121) and the same parameters as the paper.

+Since I know my results are still far short of the paper's, I will do many experiments from now on.
+If you have any ideas or suggestions to improve the model, please let me know!

 This repository especially referenced [here](https://github.com/gaetandi/cheXpert) for the coding part.
 You can easily run the code with the following instructions.

 This code is written for the GPU environment.
-It would be hard to run this code in CPU environment.
+It could be hard to run this code in CPU environment.